Large Wheel

 www.cambridgebuddhistcentre.com

-Ely Meditation Group offers 6-week courses for beginners at the Cathedral Centre (the old library).
-Instruction will be given on insight and awareness meditation.
+Additionally, there are occasionally offered 8-week mindfulness meditation courses for beginners where instruction is given on insight and awareness meditation.
 This can be helpful for people who are seeking solutions for anxiety, depression,insomnia, the pain of grief/loss, and tension.
 It requires commitment and perseverance to obtain the best results.
-Suggested donation of £2.50 per session.

 Cambridge Amaravati Group grew from a few local Buddhists, who were interested in the teachings from Amaravati Buddhist monastery near Hemel Hempstead.